Covering space theory for directed topology

 Path-components, the $0$-dimensional weak homotopy invariants of topological spaces, admit no straightforward and meaningful directed analogue.
-As observed in \cite{grandis:points}, fundamental groupoids of finite CW complexes admit finite skeletal subgroupoids whose objects correspond to path-components, while \textit{fundamental categories} of streams in nature rarely admit tractable skeletal subcategories.
+Fundamental groupoids of finite CW complexes admit finite skeletal subgroupoids whose objects correspond to path-components, while \textit{fundamental categories} of streams in nature rarely admit tractable skeletal subcategories, as observed in \cite{grandis:points}.
 Yet, Figure \ref{fig:components} suggests that certain finite subcategories of fundamental categories of compact pospaces in nature appear to capture all possible subtleties in the dynamics of terminating machines.
 Generalizations in \cite{fgrh:components, gh:components2} of isomorphisms in fundamental groupoids to ``causally insignificant'' morphisms in certain fundamental categories allow us to define tractable ``dipath-components'' of certain pospaces.

-No such partition of a general stream could exist: a computer might reach the same state from different calculations.
+No such partitions of general streams could exist: a computer might reach the same state from different calculations.
 In the case where the state stream of a machine arises as the quotient $X/G$ of a pospace $X$ by the transitive, free, and discrete action of a group $G$, the group $G$ and the ``dipath-components'' of $X$ together suffice in constructing meaningful geometric invariants on $X/G$.
 In this note, our main result implies that stream realizations of connected precubical sets always assume such a form $X/G$.